 HTML (Hypertext Markup Language):

-- Best For: Beginners and intermediates for individuals looking for a diverse set of tutorials and resources to learn and improve their HTML, CSS, and JavaScript skills.
+• Best For: Beginners and intermediates for individuals looking for diverse tutorials and resources to learn and improve their HTML, CSS, and JavaScript skills.

 Now that we’ve covered the backbone of web development with HTML let’s move on to the element that brings your website to life: CSS.